AEADataEditor/docker-stata/README.md

 > NOTE: The image created by these instructions contains binary code that is &copy; Stata.
 Permission was granted by Stata to Lars Vilhuber to post these images, without the license.
 A valid license is necessary to build and use these images.

+## Requirements

+You need a Stata license to run the image.
+If rebuilding, may need Stata license to build the image.

 ## Dockerfile

 The [Dockerfile](Dockerfile) contains the build instructions.
 A few things of note: